robcowart/elastiflow/KNOWN_ISSUES.md

 * Any documentation (usually from the vendor) which describes the IEs

 If you can provide this information, I will do my best to turnaround a patch release, or sned you the fix directly.

+### 3. Reverse proxy can prevent Kibana dashboard import

+### SYMPTOM

+The Kibana Saved Objects (dashboards and configuration) import fails.

+### DESCRIPTION

+The Kibana Saved Objects file is relatively large.
+Additionally the original JSON import method was slow.
+Both of these characteristics can cause problems if a Kibana is behind a reverse proxy.

+Many reverse proxies have relatively low values for the session timeout and maximum body size.
+For example NGiNX defaults for these values are 60 seconds and 1MB, respectively.

+### SOLUTION

+Using NGiNX as an example.
+The following parameters should be modified:

+* `proxy_read_timeout` should be set to `180s`, or even `300s`
+* `client_max_body_size` should be set to `8388608`

+Additionally in Kibana, `server.maxPayloadBytes` (or `SERVER_MAXPAYLOADBYTES` if using Docker) should also be set to `8388608`.